marcosmrai/mraimundo/content/authors/admin/_index.md

 highlight_name: true
 ---

 Marcos M. Raimundo is an Assistant Professor at University of Campinas (UNICAMP), in the Institute of Computing (IC).
 He is also a faculty member of the REasoning for COmplex Data laboratory (Recod.ai).
-His research interests includes multiobjective optimization, machine learning, combinatorial optimization and logistics.
+His research interests includes Machine Learning, Multi-objective Optimization, Ethical AI, Mathematical Programming.